 Option 2: Use Pops of Color

-While neutrals work wonders for some, compromises may be necessary to keep everyone happy.
+While neutrals work wonders for some, compromises may be necessary to keep you both happy.
 You might want charcoal gray for the walls while your partner has their heart set on maroon.
 Luckily, there are tricks to accommodate any palette.

-An easy way to meet in the middle with bedroom ideas for color is saving bolder tones for decorative items.
-Pillows, linens, light fixtures, and wall art are ideal opportunities to showcase your significant other's love of ruby red, navy blue or seafoam green.
+An easy way to meet in the middle is by saving bolder hues for smaller decorative items.
+Add bedding and decor in eye-catching hues to showcase your significant other's love of ocean blue, marigold or green accents.
 Used effectively, these targeted accents bring an exciting dynamic to your shared space.

 Meeting in the Middle

-The two of you each want to feel represented when walking into your sleeping space.
-Of course, style clashes often happen unless you make an effort to blend different bedroom decor ideas.
-If you find that something seems off in your room, the trick is to arrange pieces in a way that brings balance and harmony to the space.
+The ideal bedroom design for couples represents both people's unique tastes and preferences.
+Of course, style clashes can happen unless you make an effort to blend your ideas.
+If you find that something seems off in your room, try rearranging pieces in a way that brings balance and harmony to the space.

 The Best of Both Worlds